yanfengliu/turkey/README.md

 ## Testing without Turk
 You can test the code before deploying it on MTurk by opening `localDemo.html` in your browser.
 This file is a lightweight wrapper that will load `MTurk.html` off GitHub, passing a sample image to it in the process.

+## Unpacking data from .csv file
+After the users annotate the images, Amazon Mechanical Turk provides a `.csv` file ready for downloading. `getResults.m` contains a sample MATLAB code that automatically reads in data from the file and displays the annotations.